A Girl’s Terrifying Encounter with Viral Al-Dabbah (Part One)

 💬 “Is the Day of Judgment near?”

-At first, nothing happened.
-No views.
-Then the numbers climbed: 5,000… 10,000… 100,000… A million… two million.
+At first, there were no views.
+Then the numbers began to climb: 5,000… 10,000… 100,000… one million… two million.

 Sara jumped up, screaming in joy.
 In a single night, she had shaken the internet, sparking fear and greed across social media.
 People shared, speculated, and fueled the frenzy she created.